Chair, 2014-15: Sherry Saterstrom, dance/movement technique, somatic studies, performance improvisation, The Rhythm Project

 overview of the major

-The movement-intensive and language-intensive studies and experiences provided by the St. Olaf College B.A. in Dance guide students toward lives and careers with strong physical, creative, and analytical skills at their foundation.
-As a result, dance majors come away from St. Olaf College with the ability to manage, direct, and perform with professional companies or as free-lance artists; pursue graduate study in dance therapy, teaching, choreography, performance, or the somatic disciplines; enter fields such as the healing professions, arts, management, psychology, environmental studies, media, and more.
-In short, a B.A. in dance from St. Olaf College, which engages students in the study of dance as a personal art, a cultural art, and a fine art, prepares dance majors for a wide range of life and career possibilities and options.
+Movement-intensive and language-intensive classes present dance as a vital form of embodied awareness, personal expression, and physical communication.
+The St. Olaf College B.A. in dance guides students toward lives and careers with strong physical, creative, and analytical skills at their foundation.
+As a result, dance majors come away from St. Olaf College with the ability to perform with professional companies or as free-lance artists; to pursue graduate study in choreography, performance, teaching; or move into areas such as dance therapy, the healing arts, and somatic studies.
+They enter related fields such as arts management, psychology, environmental studies, media, and more.

 REQUIREMENTS FOR THE MAJOR